-Remember the new shoes you got at the beginning of the school year and how you tried to keep them in pristine condition as long as possible?
+Remember the new shoes you got at the beginning of every school year and how you tried to keep them in pristine condition for as long as you could?
 Or when you got your first car and parked far away from other vehicles to keep it from getting scratched or dinged?
 You may feel the same way—about preventing scratches on your hardwood flooring.
 When it comes to hardwood floor scratch repair, we’re here to help.

-Like your new shoes and first car, you want to keep your new hardwood flooring as perfect as the first day it was installed.
+Like a pair of new shoes or a first car, we know you want to keep your hardwood flooring as perfect as the day it was installed.
 You may even insist that family and guests remove their shoes upon entering or put down plastic.
 Fortunately, you don’t have to go to extremes to keep your hardwood floors looking great.

 How to Prevent Scratches on Hardwood Flooring

 Preventing scratches on wood floors doesn’t cost a fortune.
 Basic care and hardwood cleaning are the first steps toward minimizing scratches and scuffs.
-Not only will you be removing grit and grime, but since you will be paying attention to the overall surface, you’ll be in the best position to notice a potential problem area before it gets worse.
+Not only will you be removing grit and grime, but you’ll be in the best position to find problem areas before they worsen.
 Natural wood is at constant risk of surface wear and damage, so prevention plays an important role.

 The second step in preventing scratches is placing pads on the bottom of all furniture you will be moving on your hardwood flooring.
-This can mean anything from a temporary towel or mat under your sofa legs or more permanent rubber or felt pads on chair and table legs.
+This can mean anything from a temporary towel under your sofa legs or a more permanent felt pad under chair and table legs.
 This preventative step is often overlooked —to the detriment of your flooring.
 An uncovered chair leg can leave a gouge that cannot be ignored.

 The third step to prevent scratches on hardwood flooring is foot traffic consideration.
 This needs to be on your radar, because certain styles of shoes, like high heels, can do permanent damage to your floor.
 Some homeowners may request that guests remove these types of shoes before entering their homes.